naveedalirehmani/Obsidian/Jenkins.md

         2. Select **Pipeline script from SCM**.
         3. Choose **Git** as the SCM option.
         4. Enter your **GitHub repository URL** (ensure this is the HTTPS URL, not the SSH URL).

+7. **Define a Jenkinsfile** in your code and push it to GitHub.
+This file will be automatically picked up by Jenkins when you manually trigger the pipeline.